wobsoriano/nuxt3-supabase/README.md

 </script>
 ```

-TIP: You can use `getServerSession` to check if a user is authenticated or not before route load.
+TIP: You can use `getServerSession` to check if a user is authenticated before route load.

 ## TODO